devries/timezone/README.md

 ```

 ## Alpine Linux Systems
-The Alpine Package Keeper can install the timezone database using the command:
+The Alpine Package Keeper can install the time zone database using the command:

 ```
 sudo apk add tzdata
 ```

 ### Alpine based docker containers
-Installing and configuring the timezone database on an Alpine based docker
+Installing and configuring the time zone database on an Alpine based docker
 container can be done by adding the following to your `Dockerfile`:

 ```